 The USDA Women in Agriculture Mentoring Network provides a way to connect, share stories, and experiences with other women in agriculture.
 The organization provides a monthly newsletter featuring profiles of women in agriculture as well as quarterly engagement calls where members can hear from influential voices within farming and ranching who are working to increase representation and diversity within the community.

 If you haven’t explored these options yet, you should check out what is happening through the trade schools, colleges, universities and nonprofits in your region.
 Many of them have dedicated organizations and/or resources for women in agriculture.
 A sample of them includes:

 Do a quick search online for “women in agriculture near me” to find potential resources and organizations near you.

 While the USDA’s Farm Service Agency (FSA) is committed to the service of all farmers and ranchers, a portion of all funding is specifically allocated to historically underserved farmers and ranchers, which includes women.
 These come through a combination of grants to regional organizations who provide technical and/or financial support, and, through loans available directly to the farmers/ranchers.

-Some of the funding is available through their FSA loan products direct to the farmer, while others are part of the Guaranteed Farm Loans to USDA-approved commercial lenders who work with the farmer or rancher to get the funding needed to buy or expand/enhance their property.
-Not sure what you need or may be appropriate for you?
-That’s how we can help.
+Some of the funding is available through FSA loan products provided direct to the farmer.
+Other loans are part of the Guaranteed Farm Loans to USDA-approved commercial lenders.
+These lenders work with the farmer or rancher to get the funding needed to buy or expand/enhance their property.